abtieku/group4-project/README.md

 ## Machine Learning Model

 We have been entertaining the idea of incorporating a Neural Network to predict the star rating of a restaurant based on features such as food served, noise level, location etc. The second viable option in mind is to create a model predicting the success of a restaurant based on these same features or attributes utilizing a Logistic regression.
-Information for Both Models as well as a README.md is located in the link provided below
+Information for Both Models as well as a README.md is located in the link provided below.

 [Machine Learning Group 4](https://github.com/abtieku/group4-project/tree/main/Machine_Learning)